TeemuKoivisto/prosemirror-react-typescript-example/README.md

 **UPDATE 22.7.2022**: Deprecated but still works (with all packages updated)!
 The atlassian editor is a cool insight into how they build their editor and one can learn a few things from it.
 However, there is a bit too much boilerplate here to really understand how to architect a ProseMirror editor combined with React so I rather advise people to use a framework to get started.
 I might at some point publish something out of this as separate packages but in much smaller scope.

-This repository shows three example editors: `atlassian`, `full` and `minimal` which are imported as their own modules in three separate example apps: `example-app`, `example-ssr-app` and `example-nextjs-app`.
-The previous linking mess is now managed through Yarn workspaces.
+This repository shows 4 example editors: `atlassian`, `full`, `full-v2` and `minimal`.
+Atlassian is the copied boilerplate to assemble a minimal working prototype.
+Minimal was the original boilerplate I used to integrate React, full was the second iteration and full-v2 as the third.
+However, even the third one would need a complete rewrite since I've learnt a few things how to organize things better.
+Anyway, there they are.

 ## How to install